lisawilliams/lisa/_posts/2018-03-14-scrape-to-map-tableau-tutorial.markdown

 ### Even More: Animating A Map

 The dataset above has maternal mortality statistics over a number of years.
 What if you could animate the map, to show the changes over time?
 Good news...you can!
 [Check out this video](https://www.youtube.com/watch?v=iLkSvKqbp1c).

+### Cleaning Up Columns

+Want to make a table of stations, but get an annoying column of "ABC" values?
+[Here's how to fix that](http://tableauworkaround.blogspot.com/2016/05/removing-abc-placeholder-text.html)

 ### Additional resources